Using general games to get fluent in English.

 Do you need to have other people to play games with?

 If you want to interact with other people in English, then yes, having 2 or more people to play with would be optimum.
-Why not practice beforehand and feel prepared for future group games?
-With Games Coaching you get the 1:1 attention from me mixed with the fun of playing a game and boosting your English all at the same time.
+Why not practice your speaking skills beforehand and feel prepared for future group games?
+With Voice Message Speaking Practice you get 1:1 conversation practice with me mixed with the fun of talking about a variety of topics, so you can go into game nights ready to converse with ease.

 You’ll see that there’s no reason to despair if it’s just you because you can also take advantage of that time alone to use the games you love for solo speaking practice.
 Games are the perfect kind of one-on-one speaking activities for advanced English learners that will give you alone time, just you and the language.
 Plus, with all that solo practice you’ll be completely ready for when you do have a group of people to play with.